Research and reports

 As an affiliate, you’ll usually get paid once you generate a certain number of sales, leads, or clicks.

 Firstly, you’ll need to decide how you’re going to promote products and services.
-You could do it via your YouTube channel, social media platforms, blogs, email newsletters, or a combination of them all.
+You could do it via your YouTube channel, social media platforms like Pinterest, blogs, email newsletters, or a combination of them all.

 Next, you’ll need to find the products to promote to your audience.
 You could target individual companies or join an affiliate network.